Morgan Lavenstein as Pope Joan in Top Girls. Photo by Joe Mazza

 “Lucky Stiff, who’s directing Lavender Men, said that Mason’s “kind of fantasia allows us to imagine a past that could lead to a parallel future in this world, the one we have to live in, where sometimes trying to make change feels like trying to shove a marshmallow through a keyhole—if failing to do that came with the possibility of disaster or death.
 It’s an intoxicating possibility.”
 While Lavender Men’s action plays out “in a cabaret of self,” Stiff said, this is no mere entertainment.
 Taffeta, they said, “claims her place in the historical narrative as a matter of survival.”

-HUNDRED DAYS at Kokandy Productions
+HUNDRED DAYS by The Bengsons at Kokandy Productions

 Stiff’s direction is capable of holding the beautiful artistry of those mental picture moments” - Chicago Tribune